 - Place hanging baskets outside now that the danger of frost has gone.

 - Keep your garden and plants moist – don’t wait for them to wilt before watering.

-- Stake out any floppy plants.
+- Stake out any tall plants that need support.

 - Prune spring flowering shrubs such as Camelia and Forsthia.

 - Decorate your garden with decorative ornaments and lighting.

-- Mow the lawn once a week.
+- Mow the lawn once a week and treat for weeds

 What to sow and grow this month

 - It’s not too late to sow sunflowers and candytuft directly outdoors.